-ssue or Driver What are we doing?
+Issue or Driver What are we doing?
 What is the benefit?
 How much will it cost?
 When are we doing it Growth Level of Service Renew Sports field availability/ quality New community facility at north Woodend.
 Manages impacts of growth and levels of service shortfall in north Woodend for community facility provision.
-4.3m (Land purchase) 6.4m (Facility) 2023-2024 (Land purchase) 2034-2035 (Facility) ~ ✓ Wellbeing linkages 😩 🝘 🕞 Assumptions Once improved, the existing sportsgrounds will have sufficient capacity to cater for growth.
+4.3m (Land purchase) 6.4m (Facility) 2023-2024 (Land purchase) 2034-2035 (Facility) ✓ ✓ Wellbeing linkages 😩 📾 😒 Assumptions Once improved, the existing sportsgrounds will have sufficient capacity to cater for growth.
 Population and demographic trends continue as expected.
 The move away from organised sports to informal sports and recreation identified in the updated Sports Facilities Strategy continues.
 Alternative option/s Improvements to sports grounds are assessed as part of the Sports Facilities Strategy which is updated every three years to inform the LTP.
 This review takes into account trends and population growth to ensure the recommended improvements remain appropriate.
 Focus on providing new facilities to meet growth and demand instead of investing in existing sports grounds to maximise their availability/usage.
 This would be a much more expensive option and there would continue to be inefficient use of existing facilities.

 Issue or Driver What are we doing?
 What is the benefit?
 How much will it cost?
 When are we doing it Growth Level of Service Renew Community facility capacity New community facility at Pegasus.
 Manages impacts of growth and levels of service shortfall in Pegasus for community facility provision.
-1.8m (Land purchase) 0.5m (Feasibility study) 2.9m (Facility) 2023-2024 (Land purchase) 2024-2025 (Feasibility study) 2024-2025 (Facility) ~ ~ Wellbeing linkages 🙁 🕋 🗔 Assumptions Existing community facilities will not be sufficient in the future to meet the demand arising from continued population growth in Pegasus, as identified in the updated Community Facilities Strategy.
-Alternative option/s Suitable land will be available to be purchased at an affordable price.
-The completion of the feasibility study prior to development will determine whether the preferred option remains appropriate.
+1.8m (Land purchase) 0.5m (Feasibility study) 2.9m (Facility) 2023-2024 (Land purchase) 2024-2025 (Feasibility study) 2024-2025 (Facility) ~ ~ Wellbeing linkages 🙁 🍘 🗔 Assumptions • Existing community facilities will not be sufficient in the future to meet the demand arising from continued population growth in Pegasus, as identified in the updated Community Facilities Strategy.
+Suitable land will be available to be purchased at an affordable price.
+Alternative option/s The completion of the feasibility study prior to development will determine whether the preferred option remains appropriate.
 Options exist to lease space in Ravenswood/ Pegasus but a new Council-owned facility is a more cost-effective approach long term.
-Ine purchase could be delayed but the cost of land is likely to increase over time.
+The purchase could be delayed but the cost of land is likely to increase over time.
 There would also be increased pressure on existing facilities and a bigger gap between the services the community desires and those able to be delivered.
 Indoor sports stadium Extension to the Mainpower Stadium.
-15.3m 2041-2042 $\checkmark$ capacity Wellbeing linkages 🙁 🕷 🗔 Assumptions The population in the District continues to growImprovements are able to be made at Mainpowe as forecast and dema r Stadium to expand t nd for indoor court fac he indoor court space cilities remain: s high.
+15.3m 2041-2042 \checkmark capacity Wellbeing linkages 😩 📾 😒 Assumptions • The population in the District continues to grow as forecast and dema and for indoor court fa cilities remain s high. • Improvements are able to be made at Mainpowe er Stadium to expand the indoor court space).
 Alternative option/s Not provide additional space for indoor sports and look to manage increased demand through existing assets or partnerships with other providers.
 Look at alternative locations or options rather than Mainpower Stadium.